metamath/metamath-exe/doc/BUILD.md

 commands of __autoconf__.
 This language is designed to provide cross-platform descriptions of features of the OS.

+### aclocal

+A program that looks at _configure.ac_ and provides a file __aclocal.m4__ with _M4_ macros adapted to your system.
+This file extends the functionality of _autoconf_ in a way that it can parse and execute the _configure.ac_ file.

+### aclocal.m4

+An _M4_ library used by _autoconf_.
+Its contents is of technical nature and contains functions adapted to your system and your _configure.ac_.
+To experts editing this file may fix or fine tune particular operations.
+Ordinary users do not fiddle with it.

 ### autoconf

 This Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from the input _configure.ac_.
+It uses functions defined in _aclocal.m4_ to perform its task.

 _autoreconf_ can be used as an alternative to _autoconf_.
 It then manages the whole build process up to creating the executable.